Remington Norman

 Remington Norman is a wine merchant and author who has written books on Burgundy and Rhone style wine.
 He became a Master of Wine in 1984 and resigned from this Institute in 2004.
-He is a two-time winner of the Andre Simon Prize.
+He is a two-time winner of the Andre Simon Prize. in 1982 he passed the BASI exams to become a qualified ski instructor, following which he led several Ski Club of Great Britain ski parties in Val d’Isère and other alpine resorts.